altany/tany4/posts/mocking-react-native-0.61-modules-with-jest.md

 However, soon I came across another obstacle.
 I need to be able to mock platform detection.
 By default, we mock Platform.OS to be `ios`, but not only there were cases that we needed to test scenarios for Android, we are also using react-native for the web.
 It was really important to be able to test our web app as well.

-Before upgrading, we have been using a method that overwrites the OS property of Platform like this:
+Before upgrading, we had been using a method that overwrites the OS property of Platform like this:

 ```javascript
 export const mockPlatform = (OS) => {